LaunchCodeEducation/lchs/src/chapters/classes-and-objects/exercises.rst

 .. admonition:: Note

-   If your teacher added you to a :ref:`repl.it classroom <replit-classroom-assignments>` or a :ref:`Trinket course <trinket-course-assignments>`, login to your account to access the starter code for each exercise.
+   If your teacher added you to a :ref:`Trinket course <trinket-course-assignments>`, login to your account to access the starter code for each exercise.

-   If you are NOT enrolled in a repl.it classroom or Trinket course, use one of the following links to copy the starter code.
+   Otherwise, use the links below to copy the starter code and code in your own free account.

    #. `Trinket starter code <https://trinket.io/python/b3c2b6e9ff>`__ (*Remix*
       before getting started).